emeb/icestick_6502/README.md

 	make prog

 You should see a message printed to the terminal window and the icestick LEDs should start to flash in sequence.
-At this point you can type in the terminal window and see the characters echoed.

 ## Simulating